-Glaucos was a king of Ephyra, the later Corinth, and famous for his passion for horses.
-Glaucos passionately loved horses and often participated in horse races.
-In order to make his horses stronger, Glaucos fed them with the flesh of other animals, and oftentimes with human flesh as well.
+Glaucos was a king of Ephyra, later Corinth, and famous for his passion for horses.
+Glaucos loved horses passionately and often participated in horse races.
+To make his horses stronger, Glaucos fed them the flesh of other animals, often including human flesh.

-Glaucos was the son of Sisyphus and Merope, a daughter of the titan Atlas.
-Merope was the only daughter of Atlas to marry a mortal man.
-Glaucos was the father of Bellerophon, the master of the winged Pegasus.
+Glaucus was the son of Sisyphus and Merope, a daughter of the Titan Atlas.
+Merope was the only daughter of Atlas who married a mortal man.
+Glaucus was the father of Bellerophon, the ruler of the winged Pegasus.

-Glaucos became mostly known because of his death.
-One day, while he was participating in a chariot race, his own mares threw him from the chariot and devoured him.
-According to another myth, it was because Aphrodite, the goddess of love, punished Glaucos because he didn't allow the female horses to mate with male horses in order to become faster.
+Glaucos became most famous for his death.
+One day, while participating in a chariot race, his own mares threw him out of the chariot and devoured him. as As stated by another myth, it was because Aphrodite, the goddess of love, punished Glaucus for not allowing female horses to mate with male horses to become faster.

-According to another legend, the mares either drank water from a sacred source or ate a magical herb because they were hungry.
+According to another legend, the mares either drank water from a sacred spring or ate a magical herb because they were hungry.

 © Copyright 2021 Greek-Gods.info All rights reserved